 Introduction

 Aerobic capacity, commonly evaluated through a person's maximum oxygen uptake (VO₂max), serves as a vital measure of cardiovascular and respiratory efficiency (Buttar et al., 2019).
 In children and adolescents, this metric goes beyond physical performance it provides meaningful insights into overall health and wellness (Poitras et al., 2016).
-For preadolescents, typically between the ages of 9 and 12, aerobic fitness supports not just physical growth, but also brain function, academic achievement, and long-term health (Latino and Tafuri, 2023).
-Assessing aerobic capacity during this developmental stage is especially important, as it lays the groundwork for lifelong healthy habits and allows for the early identification of potential health risks, including obesity, cardiovascular issues, and metabolic imbalances (Bustamante-Sanchez et al., 2022).
+For preadolescents, typically between the ages of 9 and 12, aerobic fitness supports physical growth, brain function, academic achievement, and long-term health (Latino and Tafuri, 2023).
+Assessing aerobic capacity during this developmental stage is especially important, as it lays the groundwork for lifelong healthy habits and identifies potential health risks, including obesity, cardiovascular issues, and metabolic imbalances (Bustamante-Sanchez et al., 2022).

-In recent times, there has been mounting concern worldwide over the steady decline in children’s physical activity levels and aerobic fitness (D’Anna et al., 2024).
+Recently, there has been mounting concern worldwide over the steady decline in children’s physical activity levels and aerobic fitness (D’Anna et al., 2024).
 This trend has been largely driven by increasingly sedentary lifestyles, the influence of digital technology, and broader changes in daily routines (D’Anna et al., 2024).
 The impact is even more profound in countries like Nigeria, where physical education is often inconsistently delivered, and many communities lack access to safe, structured environments for exercise and play.
 Despite these challenges, there is still a significant lack of detailed data on the aerobic fitness levels of Nigerian children especially at the state or community level.
-This gap in information, particularly when not broken down by age or sex, limits the ability of educators, health professionals, and policymakers to implement tailored strategies that promote physical health among the youth.
+This information gap, particularly when not broken down by age or sex, limits the ability of educators, health professionals, and policymakers to implement tailored strategies that promote physical health among the youth.

 Although numerous studies from other parts of the world have explored how aerobic capacity develops with age and differs between boys and girls, these findings may not necessarily apply in the Nigerian context (McClain et al. (2006); Mahar et al. (2018); Blasingame’s (2012); and D'Agostino et al. (2023).
 Most of this research has relied on standardized tools such as the PACER test or VO₂max treadmill assessments, and while they often show that aerobic capacity improves with age and may vary by sex, cultural, environmental, and economic conditions can significantly shape these outcomes.
 In a region like Rivers State where children grow up in both urban and rural settings with varying access to resources there is a pressing need for context-specific data to better understand these patterns.